ArtifactDB/alabaster.base/README.md

 ## Quick start

-First, we'll install the package and its dependencies:
+First, we'll install the **alabaster.base** package.
+This package is available from [Bioconductor](https://bioconductor.org/packages/alabaster.base), so we can use the standard Bioconductor installation process:

 ```r
 # install.packages("BiocManager")